truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 2. Log back into the UI with the VIP address.
 Go to **System > Failover** and select **Default TrueNAS Controller** to make controller 1 the primary controller.

 3. Select **Sync to Peer**.
-SCALE makes controller 2 the standby controller and syncs the configuration on controller 1 to controller
+TrueNAS makes controller 2 the standby controller and syncs the configuration on controller 1 to controller

 4. Click **Save**.